Slugger70/tutorials/docs/modules/velvet/index.md

 ## Assemble reads with Velvet

+Everyone will be choose/be assigned a value of k (k-mer length) to use in their assembly with Velvet.
+We will then populate a spreadsheet with result metrics from all of the different assemblies.
+The spreadsheet can be found [here](https://docs.google.com/spreadsheets/d/1SA1eArwnvkwMRMJKHUNJabPVAaO9a0jjeplqoYlvtb0/edit?usp=sharing).
+Please put your name in a blank space in the **Name** column of the spreadsheet and note the value for k next to it.

 - We will perform a *de novo* assembly of the mutant FASTQ reads into long contiguous sequences (in FASTA format.)
 - Velvet requires the user to input a value of *k* for the assembly process.
 K-mers are fragments of sequence reads.
 Small k-mers will give greater connectivity, but large k-mers will give better specificity.